-Lesson 2 - Finding the Right Mix
+Lesson 2 - Finding The Right Mix

-- 1. Ask students if they have any relatives who are retired.
+- 4. Ask students if they have any relatives who are retired.
 Discuss what it means to be retired, and determine what the students already know about how retirees pay for living expenses.
-(10 minutes) - 2.
+(10 minutes) - 5.
 Read Asset Allocation Lesson 2, Finding the Right Mix.
 Ensure that students understand that even though retirement may seem like a long way away, it will be wise to start planning for it as soon as they begin working.
-(20 minutes) - 3.
-Complete the £10,000 Investment Game and explain to students that the mix of investments are different for short-, medium-, or long-term time horizons due to the risk each investment carries.
-Then, review to make sure students understand the importance of planning to achieve goals with different time horizons.
-(20 minutes) - 4.
+(20 minutes) - 6.
+Complete the \$10,000 Investment Game and explain to students that the mix of investments are different for short, medium, or long term time horizons due to the risk each investment carries.
+Then review to make sure students understand the importance of planning to achieve goals with different time horizons.
+(20 minutes) - 7.
 Give the Asset Allocation assessment either in class or as homework.
 (10 minutes)

-When it's time to invest your hard-earned cash and help it grow for the future, you don't want to make your financial future dependent on a single investment.
+When it's time to invest your hard-earned money and help it grow for the future, you don't want to make your financial future dependent on a single investment.
 In this section, students will learn the concept of diversification as a strategy to reduce the risk of your investments losing value when economic or political events hurt a particular industry or company.